Newport News City Council's $3 Million Gamble: A First-Class Festival or a Financial Fiasco

 Mayor Philip Jones and the city of Newport News have just come up with a great way to spend the surplus of tax dollars as citizens struggle to survive in a new "Slap in the Face" scheme to defraud the people once again as the corruption and cons continue.

 Editors Note.
 While we do understand the financial boost the event would provide to local businesses, the $3 million dollar price tag means the city would need to bring in at least 25,000 to break even.
-The problem with that number is, Port Warwick wasn't designed for a major concert and can't hold that amount of people, not even half.
+The problem with that number is, the downtown area wasn't designed for a major concert and can't hold that amount of people, not even half.
+Locals avoid the downtown area like the plague, lodging is limited and parking would be a mess however the predatory tow truck companies would likely benefit.

 This is a perfect example of why the country is $35 trillion in the hole, wasteful spending by DEI clowns that have never held a job in the private sector in their lives and in Mayor Jone's case, still "wet behind the ears".
 Are these people stupid or just corrupt and attempting to scam more dollars out of taxpayers?